-We work together to bring new ideas to find new ways to do things, lifting each other up and driving change.
+We work together to generate ideas and find new ways of doing things, lifting each other up and driving change.

 With the health care industry facing unprecedented challenges in cost, efficiency and access, we offer a robust and growing portfolio of programs and partnerships in health care management.

 Through partnerships with organizations in the private, public, nonprofit and government sectors, we are working to tackle problems like poverty and injustice, access to affordable housing and quality health care, climate change and sustainable food sourcing.
 One organization cannot tackle these sweeping challenges alone, and business must play a role in helping to find solutions.

 Best-selling author Adam Grant delivered the keynote presentation at a conference hosted by our Center for Leadership and Organizational Effectiveness (CLOE) that focused on the power of people-oriented leadership — how thinking of others can help you lead and succeed.